saurabh73/competitive-programming/README.md

 ## Why?

-This project aims at sharing with the community those Java code I appreciate in the challenges and are helping you gain time, allowing you to develop in several files with a one click build, and sharing a common set of codes between challenges.
+This plugin aims to help in the competitive programming challenges by allowing you to develop in several files with a one click build, and sharing a common set of codes between challenges.
 Don't reinvent the wheel, focus on the subject!
+Supports Problem parsing and Junit based test case matching for better testing and debugging.

 ## Dependency